 If you could go in through this entrance you would find a staircase that leads downwards into what used to be the old concourse that connected to the original 1930’s station.

 The modernisation of the station rendered this area obsolete, and it became the home of the Museum, Tea Room and Blue Room.
 Although I am still not 100% sure where the Blue Room actually was situated.
 This area is beautiful in spite of its emptiness and feel of abandonment.
 When I was young and we had time to kill we would come down here and stare at the contents of the museum.
+There was something exotic about this area, it had an otherness that was quite different to the feel of the station.

 The Museum used to be on the right of the staircase and the tea room on the left with a preserved heritage locomotive sitting in the area between the two fountains.
 This locomotive, the Emil Kessler, was the original locomotive that ran as the “Rand Tram” between Johannesburg and Boksburg from 1890 until it was withdrawn in 1903.